New York Needs Clear Statewide BYO Rights, Not a Weak Amendment That Locks in Patchwork

 If you are interested in signing on this petition as organization or businesses, please fill out this form.

 Where We’re At: This petition stands firm in calling for a strong, enforceable amendment — one that establishes takeout BYO as a clear statewide right, not a voluntary program businesses can opt out of at will.
-A competing draft amendment circulated in February 2026 uses "may opt-in" language that leaves participation discretionary and refusal consequence-free.
-We are calling on sponsors and committee members to strengthen the original bill — not replace one barrier with a patchwork system.
+A formal amendment is now moving that still fails to create that right.
+Instead, it preserves a patchwork structure, excludes retail food stores, and relies on rulemaking rather than clearly guaranteeing takeout BYO in statute.
+We are calling on sponsors and committee members to stop advancing a weak amendment and instead adop our full grassroots amendment package.

 Zero Waste Ithaca and allied grassroots organizations have proposed amendments that would establish takeout BYO as a clear statewide right.
-Since April 2025, members of our organizations and allies have been petitioning, calling, and writing to Assemblymember Kelles' office regularly — without getting the stronger amendment New Yorkers need.
-A competing draft amendment circulated by her office in February 2026 would make things worse by replacing a clear statewide standard with an opt-in structure that lets businesses refuse takeout BYO for any reason — without any food safety justification required.
+Our grassroots work on this bill began in 2022, and since April 2025, members of our organizations and allies have been petitioning, calling, and writing to Assemblymember Kelles' office more frequently and regularly — without getting the stronger amendment New Yorkers need.
+A new amendment now advanced in the legislature still makes things worse by failing to create a clear statewide takeout BYO right and by preserving broad discretion, exclusions, and implementation uncertainty.
+Instead of resolving the problem, it risks locking in a weaker and more confusing framework that can be cited as progress while leaving major barriers in place.

-As of March 24, 2026, in addition to over 1,200 individual sign-ons for the petition, we have support for the amendments from over 50 statewide organizations and businesses listed at the end of this petition.
-Please scroll down to see their names.
+As of March 31, 2026, in addition to over 1,280 individual sign-ons for the petition, we have support for the amendments from over 50 statewide organizations and businesses listed at the end of this petition.
+Please scroll down to see the business and organization names.

-These proposed amendments were developed by Zero Waste Ithaca (ZWI) and allied grassroots organizations after more than two years of engagement with legislative offices that did not result in the stronger amendment New Yorkers need.
-We need your support now to make sure they're fully included before the bill moves forward.
+Our proposed amendments were developed by Zero Waste Ithaca (ZWI) and allied grassroots organizations after more than four years of engagement with legislative offices that did not result in the stronger amendment New Yorkers need.
+That process has now produced an amendment that still falls far short of what New Yorkers need.
+We need your support now to make sure the weak amendment is not mistaken for a meaningful fix and that the full grassroots amendment package is adopted before the bill moves forward.

-We, undersigned, respectfully urge Senator Patricia Fahy (Senate sponsor of S7408) and Assemblymember Anna Kelles (Assembly sponsor of A8007) to introduce and support the full set of proposed amendments.
+We, undersigned, respectfully urge Senator Patricia Fahy (Senate sponsor of S7408A) and Assemblymember Anna Kelles (Assembly sponsor of A8007A) to stop advancing the current amemdment language and replace it with language that creates a clear statewide BYO right.

 These amendments would:

-Bring New York's policy in line with stronger models already enacted in California and Illinois - and avoid establishing the weakest BYO framework in the country
+• Bring New York's policy in line with stronger models already enacted in California and Illinois - and avoid establishing the weakest patchwork BYO framework in the country

 Microplastics, PFAS, and other hazardous chemicals in single-use containers threaten the health of all New Yorkers—especially when exposed to heat, grease, or acidity.
 A growing body of scientific research shows the risks posed by microplastics, PFAS, and other chemicals commonly found in single-use containers.
 BYO (Bring Your Own) practice is a simple, safe and cost-free solution for consumers,supported by governments around the world.

-For over four years, community organizations have engaged in good-faith dialogue with legislative staff and provided policy language grounded in health and environmental evidence.
+For over four years, our independent, grassroots organizations based in communities across New York have engaged in good-faith dialogue with legislative staff and provided policy language grounded in health and environmental evidence.
 Those structural concerns remain unresolved.
 We are now calling publicly for a stronger approach — and urging legislators who share a commitment to real reuse rights to support it.

 We share a common goal: a healthier, more sustainable New York.
 Expanding BYO rights is a meaningful, low-cost policy that empowers consumers and supports climate and public health objectives.
 We respectfully urge you to take this next step.